modolabs/Kurogo-Mobile-Web/docs/mobiweb-modules/customize.rst

 Creates the array of modules to populate the HTML templates.

-For non-iPhone platforms, the array includes for each module whether it is turned off, a query URL that toggles it on/off, and query URLs that will move switch its position with the module above or below.
+For non-Webkit platforms, the array includes for each module whether it is turned off, a query URL that toggles it on/off, and query URLs that will move its position with the module above or below.

-For the iPhone, functions for toggle on/off and move up/down are in JavaScript.
+For the Webkit phones, functions that toggle on/off and move up/down are in JavaScript.
+The iPhone uses JavaScript that allows the user to drag a module up and down, where as the other Webkit phones use up/down arrows.